Keeping worship going while social distancing

 All Saints Marlow

 If you would like to, please come to any of our church buildings to pray within these set times.
 If you visit any of our church buildings to pray, please follow the instructions closely for your own safety and for others.
+Note also that it is now a legal requirement to wear a face covering whenever you are in a church building.

 Since our church buildings were closed at the end of March and we have been holding services online, our income from Sunday collections has declined to zero, not to mention the loss of fees from renting buildings and hosting weddings.
 This has left a gap in our finances for 2020.
 If you were a regular giver but not signed up to one of our giving schemes then please do consider doing so now.